 Using a common ground plane between the temperature sensor and the heat source.

 You are connecting the GND pins of all temperature sensors to the ground plane of the heat source.

 You are keeping the temperature sensor and heat source reasonably close to each other on the PCB.

-Doing this will allow you to accurately and consistently track the global temperature of the PCB as well as the main heat source.
+Doing this will allow you to accurately and consistently track the global temperature of the PCB and the primary heat source.

 Knowing how to measure PCB temperatures accurately and adequately is one thing.
 But what happens when the components and materials of a PCB get too hot?

 Excessive temperatures will destroy the integrity of the layer.

 What happens when something gets unusually hot or cold?
 They expand and contract, respectively.

 PCBs are no different.
 The layers of the PCB are sensitive to temperatures.
 Excessive temperatures will warp any PCB layer’s length, width, and thickness if they are not micromanaged.

 Going back to the example of convection in chapter 2, this is similar to leaving food in the microwave for too long, causing the food item inside to explode.